kenzie/Kudos/README.md

 ## Sinatra

-A simple Sinatra app has been setup to handle Twitter oAuth to start tracking users.
+A simple Sinatra app has been setup to handle Twitter oAuth to start tracking users and capturing their email addresses for notification.

 ## User Stream

 We're currently limited to Twitter's User Stream, so we'll only be tracking one user at a time as a proof of concept.

+## Filter

+The stream will be put through the Filter class to find matching kudo replies.

-## Matches
+## Trace

-New matches will be picked from the stream.
+Matches are traced to their originating tweet with the Trace class.

 ## Notification

-Any match will be notified on as an email to the signed up user.
+Origins will be notified on as an email to the signed up user.

 ## Reference Docs